What’s Better for Your Project: Tile or Hardwood?

 The durability of your flooring choice is important.
 If you have a low-key, all-adult household, this may not be as much of a concern.
 But busy families with kids and pets may be more interested in a flooring type that resists scratches and stains.

-Hardwood is less durable than tile in terms of resilience.
+Exotic hardwood flooring options like Lapacho are known to be extremely strong, but generally hardwood is less durable than tile in terms of resilience.
 It shows signs of wear, and exposure to moisture can damage it.
 The floors can even warp in climates that experience a wide range of hot and cold temperatures or excess humidity.
 It is also susceptible to scratches and dents.

 Tiles, on the other hand, are more durable.
 This is especially true if you go with a glazed tile or porcelain tile since this helps the surface resist stains and scratches.
 Tiles are vulnerable to cracks, but it typically takes a very strong force to break one.
 Tiles are resistant to moisture and some versions are nonporous, which makes it a smart choice for kitchens, bathrooms, and laundry rooms.